Prepare Your Data

 - Run every: 24 Hours

-Monitor the Recipe Job and Verify the New Dataset
+Monitor a Recipe Job and Verify the New Dataset

 Behind the scenes, Analytics again creates a job for the recipe.
 You can go to the Monitor tab of the data manager to check on its progress.